 On 2 August 2021, Businessman Elie Taktouk was unanimously convicted of 11 counts of fraud and dishonesty offences relating to a failed property redevelopment in Knightsbridge following a four-week trial at Southwark Crown Court (reported in the Daily Mail on 3 August 2021) This was a private prosecution brought by investors Mr. Adrien Noel (a real estate developer in France) and his father Mr. Frank Noel (chairman and founding partner of the Chestone Group), who were defrauded of £2.5 million.
+The Noels were introduced to Mr Taktouk through a close friend of Adrien’s.
+The Noels then agreed to invest in the redevelopment on understanding Mr Taktouk’s father, Mr Youssef Taktouk, and Adrien’s friend would also invest.
 Mr Taktouk leveraged his reputation as a wealthy property tycoon to con the Noels into investing large sums through a series of calculated lies about the true state of the redevelopment.

 In 2015, Mr Taktouk reported to the Noels that he had made significant advances in re-developing the property.
 Mr Taktouk made a series of requests to the Noels totalling £2.5 million, in each case representing to the Noels that the funds would be used for specific aspects of the redevelopment such as the installation of a kitchen, a high-grade sound system and high-quality wood flooring.
 Quotes for the work were produced to support the request for funds.
 Suppliers then never heard from Mr Taktouk again.
 Mr Taktouk also made requests to the Noels for loan financing for the property, namely that advanced interest and a deposit was due to the National Bank of Abu Dhabi.